cschreib/kmos-scripts/README.md

 - Call `cmake ../` (NB: you need to install CMake for this to work)
 - Then call `make`, and `sudo make install`.
 - Make sure to follow the last instructions that were printed in the terminal ("sourcing" the file ".phypprc")

-6) Attached is a tar.gz archive containing the scripts I use.
-Extract it somewhere, wherever.
-We will copy the scripts one by one in their correct directories later on.

 ## B. Prepare the data